"For the use and good and profit of anyone who wants to enter this profession."

 But even in the Renaissance this technique wasn't always followed.
 There is, in the Metropolitan Museum of Art in New York, a beautiful English painting of two saints flanking the Madonna and Child.
 The Madonna was obliterated and a posthumous wedding portrait of Henry VII (boo, hiss) was painted over it.
 When this spurious image was removed, the underdrawing of the Madonna was revealed.
 It is wonderfully loose and impressionistic.
 So take the precision argument with a grain of salt.

 Really, any way of starting a painting that you are comfortable with will do, as long as the paint is laid on thinly.

 Egg tempera paint must be painted with thinly.
 Impastos will crack.
 Beyond that, you can do a lot.
 Sponging, spattering, crosshatching, washes, glazes, scumbling, even airbrushing is possible (airbrushing is, however, not recommended by those hardy souls who have tried it).

 Egg tempera dries within a few minutes when painted thinly.
-If you lay out very wet washes ( on a horizontal panel, of course) it will take longer.
+If you lay out very wet washes (I recommend doing that on a horizontal panel) it will take longer.